ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/multiphp/multiphp.md

 cp /etc/php-fpm.d/examplecom.conf /etc/opt/remi/php7?/php-fpm.d/examplecom.conf
 ```
 #### Edit The Copied File(S)
-Ensure you change the following in the copied PHP-FPM configuration file depending on the version of the addtional install (Using version 7.2 as an example to added 72):
+Ensure you change the following lines in the copied PHP-FPM configuration file, using your desired version of PHP (Using version 7.2 in this example):

 ```bash
 [examplecom72]